Counting graphic sequences via integrated random walks: Concluding remarks

 \paragraph{Persistence probabilities of integrated random processes} The study of the probability that integrated random walks and random walk bridges stay non-negative started with the work of Sina\u{\i} on the SSRW \cite{Sinai1992} and has attracted a lot of attention in the past decade (\cite{AurzadaDereichLifshits2014,Dembo2013,Denisov2015, Gao2014,Vysotsky2010,Vysotsky2014}; see also the survey paper \cite{Aurzada2015}).
 However, all work on integrated random walk bridges only finds the right order of the persistence probability \cite{AurzadaDereichLifshits2014,Vysotsky2014} and for random walks the sharp asymptotics (including the value of the constant) are only known under a $(2+\delta)$-moment condition on the step distribution.
 Our methods completely carry over to the setting of SSRW bridges, yielding the following result of independent interest.
 Let $\uw$ be a SSRW and let $\uwa$ be its area process. \begin{prop} We have that

-as $n\to \infty$, for $\hat{\rho}$ the probability that the random walk with steps distributed as the signed area of the excursions of a SSRW hits $0$ before going negative. \end{prop} Adapting the method to numerically estimate the value of $\rho$ described in Section~\ref{subsec:rho} shows that $\hat{\rho}\approx 0.0773408571485249705089600725$.
+as $n\to \infty$, for $\hat{\rho}$ the probability that the random walk with steps distributed as the signed area of the excursions of a SSRW hits $0$ before first taking a negative value. \end{prop} Adapting the method to numerically estimate the value of $\rho$ described in Section~\ref{subsec:rho} shows that $\hat{\rho}\approx 0.0773408571485249705089600725$.

+This approximation can be confirmed with a more direct expression for $\hat\rho$ that appears in a follow-up work by the second author and Kolesnik \cite{Kolesnik24}.
+There it is shown that $\hat\rho = 1-e^{-\hat\xi}$ where with $\phi$ Euler's totient function.

 It is possible that our techniques can be generalized to other models of random bridges.
 However, there are some difficulties to overcome, both conceptual and technical.
 Our proof relies heavily on Lemma~\ref{lem:useful2}, which requires the areas of different excursions of the bridge to be exchangeable and for their law to be invariant under sign changes.
 When only considering random walk bridges, these conditions combined restrict the method to (scalings of) symmetric processes with steps in $\{-1,0,1\}$, so new ideas are needed to adapt the method to other random walk bridges.